| Little Willow ( @ 2008-04-19 12:27:00 |

 The Specialists series by Shannon Greenland

 - For ages 12 and up.
 Teens with impressive smarts and strengths are recruited by a secret organization to work together and take down the bad guys.
-The series so far:
+There are four books in the series:

 -- Model Spy